How to ditch the textbook and go with a non-traditional curriculum for social studies.

 - Check if you can add your own content (quizzes, lessons, etc.) to the interface so as your needs change, your curriculum changes to meet the need.

-If you want to learn more about the digital curriculum that I use, and for which I have authored some of the activities, you can get a free trial of a digital curriculum for secondary social studies, Active Classroom.
+If you want to learn more about the digital curriculum that I use, sign up here for a free trial of a digital curriculum for secondary social studies, Active Classroom.

 4. Come up with a plan

 - Do your research.
 (What curriculum resources best fit your needs?)

 - Involve all department members in the decision-making process.

 - Ask for opportunities for free trials of curriculum resources.
 Take resources for a “test drive.”

 5. Present the new curriculum to the school board

 I had to present our new curriculum to our school board to get it approved.
 To do this, I developed a PowerPoint presentation highlighting the advantages of going with digital resources rather than traditional textbooks.
 I also demoed some slides from a “ backwards planning” unit as well as other activities we wanted to buy.
 In my case, I was an author of many of the materials we presented, but I realize that won’t be the case with the majority of teachers.
 The important thing in this presentation is to be prepared and very familiar with the digital curriculum you are recommending.